xTye/tsp/README.md

 **Side bar**

 I often struggle with the idea of learning things.
-I've noticed it takes me about 3 or 4 times of repitition before completely understandig things.
+I've noticed it takes me about 3 or 4 times of repitition before completely understanding things.
 However, over the years of my college experience, I've taken note that I learn better by not learning what is, but learning what isn't.
 Everytime I struggle with math, it's usually because teachers either don't explain the conceptual topics of *why* the math is the way it is or don't explicity point out the difference between current and new knowledge.
 For example, it would be nice to iteratively repeat the importance of complex numbers and their significance in contructing wave functions and *why* we use trigonometry to understand and describe the fundamental nature of waves in different coordinate systems.
 From my experience, not enough teachers do this, which is why I spend my own free time finding these connections and answers to my own questions, where teachers can't do themself.

 During the Discrete course I was experiencing this feeling again, and found myself stuck on understanding complexity classes.
 It bothers me that there is no definate proof to the `P=NP` complexity problems.
 I thought that reading my textbook might give me more insight, but after the tenth reread on the significance of different problem sets, I realized the sheer uncertainty that mathematicians have to understand systems.
 Personally, I never though that proof by reduction was a strong argument, and boiling down many problem sets to NP-Complete is dangerous, becasue of its lack of proof in relation to solving things in polynomial time.
 After all, there are different ways to solve the same problem.